-The Slovenian mezzo-soprano Monika Bohinec has been an ensemble member of the Vienna State Opera since September 2011, where she quickly made a name for herself, among others as a Verdi and Wagner specialist.
+The Slovenian-Austrian mezzo-soprano Monika Bohinec has been an ensemble member of the Vienna State Opera since September 2011, where she quickly made a name for herself, among others as a Verdi and Wagner specialist.

-University of Musik and Performing Arts in Vienna with Prof. Claudia Visca, she made her operatic debut as Clarissa (Prokofiev: The Love for the Three Oranges) at the Slovenian State Opera.
+In 2006, while studying at the Salzburg Mozarteum and at the University of Musik and Performing Arts in Vienna with Prof. Claudia Visca, she made her operatic debut as Clarissa (Prokofiev: The Love for the Three Oranges) at the Slovenian State Opera.

-as well as on the recording of Tchaikovsky’s Iolanta alongside Anna Netrebko.
+Monika Bohinec can be heard on the entire recording of Wagner’s Der Ring des Nibelungen at the Vienna State Opera under the baton of Christian Thielemann (Deutsche Grammophon), as well as on the recording of Tchaikovsky’s Iolanta (Deutsche Grammophon) alongside Anna Netrebko.
 She appears on DVD recordings from the Salzburg Festival including Wagner’s “Die Meistersinger von Nürnberg” and Winter’s “The Labyrinth.”